-Drawing on the original research described in her best-selling books, You Just Don’t Understand and Talking from 9 to 5, and tracing gender patterns to children’s use of language in same-sex play, Dr. Tannen explains how women and men tend to (and are expected to) use language in the workplace—and how the differences in those conversational styles can affect who gets heard, who gets ahead, and what gets done.
-Presenting video clips of real interaction to illustrate both children’s play and adults’ use of language at work, the lecture provides an overview of the many ways of speaking that can vary by gender, then explores in depth how women and men tell others what to do.
+Drawing on the original research described in her New York Times Business best seller Talking from 9 to 5, and her article "The Power of Talk: Who Gets Heard and Why," which is featured in the Harvard Business Review’s 10 Must Reads on Women and Leadership, Dr. Tannen explains how women and men tend to (and are expected to) use language in the workplace—and how the differences in those ways of talking can affect who gets heard, who gets ahead, and what gets done.
+Presenting video clips of real interaction to illustrate both children at play and adults talking at work, the lecture provides insight into how ways of speaking can vary by gender, then explores in depth how women and men tell others what to do.
 The lecture concludes with suggestions for avoiding and overcoming the negative consequences of differing speaking patterns, giving audience members tools to use to improve their work lives.

 Can We Talk?
 Women and Men in Conversation

 Talk between women and men can feel at times like cross-cultural communication.
 The reason, Deborah Tannen shows, is that, in many ways, it is.
 Drawing on the original research described in her #1, nearly four-year New York Times best seller You Just Don’t Understand, and the many books she has written since, Dr. Tannen shows why men and women can walk away from the same conversation with completely different ideas of what was said.
 Tracing gendered patterns to children’s use of language at play—illustrated by real-life video clips—she then gives examples of typical conversations to uncover the logic behind both women’s and men’s ways of speaking, explaining how the differences between them can lead to frustration on both sides.
 As entertaining as she is enlightening, Dr. Tannen concludes with suggestions for avoiding and overcoming miscommunication resulting from gender-related ways of speaking.